Jas-Script/sem1-resources/README.md

 # sem1-resources
-this repository contains all the resources required during semester 1 (will keep updating)
+this repository contains all the resources required during semester 1 (will keep updating) !!IMPORTANT: ALL THE CREDIT GOES TO ALL THE TEACHERS RELATED IN THE LINKS GIVEN BELOW I HAVE PROVIDED THIS LINKS JUST AS AN ASSISTANCE TO STUDENTS LOOKING FOR RESOURCE LECTURES.
+A SPECIAL THANKS TO ALL THE TEACHERS WHO MADE THESE LECTURES !!
 # CHEMISTRY
 ## [PHASE RULE](https://www.youtube.com/watch?v=qrdGEJyLdV0&list=PLjffvki0rNNHx3DZnaSdaVs7uOSt01JhC)
 ## [CATALYSIS](https://www.youtube.com/playlist?list=PLKyLADq8HOBpbddPb5A2KtzjPaSVg7Qtl)